wharfkit/website/src/lib/docs/Antelope/P2PClient.md

 })
 ```

 At this point the `socket` is connected and the `P2PClient` is setup, but the peer the script is connected with is expecting a handshake message to validate the connection.
-In order for the `P2PClient` to start brokering messages, a [P2P.HandshakeMessage](https://github.com/wharfkit/antelope/blob/64fe9cb1f69590c7496e1da7a378590f9d676726/src/p2p/types.ts#L21-L38) message must be send with some information about our client and the state it is in.
+In order for the `P2PClient` to start brokering messages, a [P2P.HandshakeMessage](https://github.com/wharfkit/antelope/blob/64fe9cb1f69590c7496e1da7a378590f9d676726/src/p2p/types.ts#L21-L38) message must be sent with some information about our client and the state it is in.

 In this example the script will: